We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Wash your face twice a day with a gentle cleanser.
 This will remove excess oil from your skin.
 If that doesn’t work, try an OTC acne cream that contains ingredients like benzoyl peroxide or salicylic acid.

-Some natural remedies also help with mild acne.
+Some natural remedies may help treat mild acne.
 These include:

 For more severe acne, see a dermatologist.
 The Healthline FindCare tool can provide options in your area if you don’t already have a dermatologist.
 You may need a prescription-strength acne treatment, such as:

 - benzoyl peroxide formulation